VOxFF/madcow_scooter_utility_set/README.md

-# Madcow 3in Fiberglass Scooter Rocket Kit
+# Madcow 3in Fiberglass Scooter Rocket Kit Utility
 ### Made with FreeCAD 1.0

 This repository contains a set of custom FreeCAD-designed utilities to assist in building and finishing the **Madcow 3" Fiberglass Scooter** high-power rocket kit.